Dai bamboo house: Detail

 The Dai people often live in large bamboo houses built on the wet ground in the rainforest area.
 There are chickens and pigs under the house, and there is a fenced garden around the house.
 A typical house is 10 by 10 meters high, 2 to 3 meters above the ground, supported by wood and bamboo, the walls and floors are woven with bamboo, and the roof is a sloping thatched roof supported by bamboo poles.
 The house is usually divided into an inner bedroom and an outer living room with a fireplace for the kitchen.
 Those who can afford it are covered with floors and tiled roofs.

 The traditional residence of the Dai people has a spire and a second-floor balcony.
 Many Dai people now build houses with bricks and concrete.
 Some Dai houses have been influenced by the Chinese.
-They are built around acourtyard, only one meter above the ground, with mud-brick walls, thatched roofs, or tiled roofs.
+They are built around a courtyard, only one meter above the ground, with mud-brick walls, thatched roofs, or tiled roofs.

 The entire structure of a traditional Dai bamboo building is made of bamboo bundling.
 The walls are made of bamboo sticks (thin pieces of bamboo), while the roof is covered with straw clamped by bamboo sticks.
 The bamboo building is very light.

 Dai people live in a flat river valley.
 When it rains heavily, the open network of pillars at the building's base allow water to flow quickly underneath the structure.
 Even if the river rises, bamboo sticks tied to girders can be removed to cut the buoyancy of the house to prevent it from being washed away.
 When the river recedes, bamboo sticks can be tied up again without affecting the structure or use.
 Houses like these, built on stilts, are called columnar structures and are more than 10,000 years old.
 Most bamboo buildings now use hardwood for column beams and local materials built into the next two floors of the small building.
 On the ground floor only the pillars supporting the house can be used to raise livestock and pile up sundries.
 The upper floor is the space where people live, and can be divided into a porch, hall, bedroom, and balcony.
 This kind of building does not have a courtyard.
 Though it covers a small area, usable space abounds.
 The cost of local materials is low and the building is permeable, in line with the local climate and topography.